Commonwealth War Graves in Iraq

 with 6 Squadron Royal Flying Corps

-'Over the Western Front' is my most recent book, though I started the research process back in 2003.
-It was published by Feed-a-Read in November 2018 and is available directly from the publisher or through any of the on-line book stores.
+'Over the Western Front' was my fifth book, published in November 2018, though I started the research process back in 2003.
+It was published by Feed-a-Read and is currently available directly from the publisher in hardback format or through the Amazon books worldwide network in both paperback and eBook format.
+Postage can vary a lot so it pays to see which is the cheapest option in your country.

 Over the Western Front is divided into two parts: